brown-bird/Cookbook/Testing/Legacy/global_dependency.md

-# Trouble getting a class into a test harness
+# The Case of the Irritating Global Dependency p.118

-### The Case of the Irritating Global Dependency p.118
+*Trouble getting a class into a test harness*

 **Problem:** It is difficult to get a class or method under test because it has global dependencies.